bokkypoobah/TopSecrets/README.md

 * Disable Bluetooth, WiFi.
 Tape over network port after setup completed.
 * No standard for using Shamirs Secret Sharing with BIP-39 mnemonics.
 Make sure the same Shamir39 tool is available when required
-* Trezor have an alternative Shamir
+* Trezor have their own Shamir backup system requiring different tools - see [What is Shamir backup?](https://trezor.io/learn/a/what-is-shamir-backup)

 <br />